aws-samples/amazon-sagemaker-activity-detection/deployment/README.md

 # Deploy an Activity Detection Solution using CloudFormation

-This is an AWS-based Machine Learning solution to detect an activity in a video segment from a live stream.
+This is an AWS-based Machine Learning solution to detect an activity in a video segment from a live video stream.
 It is completely deployed using CloudFormation stacks from the given [yaml templates](./cloud_formation).
-The diagram below shows the AWS services used to implement it and the steps performed to detect an activity from a given video segment.
+The diagram below depicts the role of the AWS services in the solution.

 ![Architecture of the Solution](images/architecture.png)